How I learned to love LinkedIn

 Updated: Jul 23

 (But how Facebook and I still don't get on!)

 I never was much of a social media user.

 I’m not now.
-In fact, whilst I do have a Facebook account and page, if you message me you get a message that tells you to come and find me on LinkedIn!
+In fact, whilst I do have a Facebook account, if you message me you get a message that tells you to come and find me on LinkedIn!

 I still have - what I consider to be - a healthy dose of suspicion.